paradigmxyz/reth/book/cli/reth/db.md

           The absolute path to store static files in.

       --config <FILE>
-          The path to the configuration file to use.
+          The path to the configuration file to use

       --chain <CHAIN_OR_PATH>
           The chain this node is running.